Birth Reporting Background and Development

 Health care of women and children in the ROC was promoted through local health departments that provided health care services based on information regarding newborns obtained from the household registration office.
 However, as birth registration was often delayed, services such as vaccination, postnatal health care and birth control were not delivered in a timely manner.
 If an infant died before his/her birth was registered, the parents were often reluctant to register the birth and death, making it difficult to obtain accurate statistics on infant births and deaths.

-To obtain accurate and comprehensive information regarding population dynamics in a timely manner, to raise the effectiveness of women’s and children’s health care, and to enhance accuracy of birth-related data, such as mortality rate at various times during pregnancy and mortality rates of newborns and infants, the DOH launched a birth reporting system in 1992.
+To obtain accurate and comprehensive information regarding population dynamics in a timely manner, to raise the effectiveness of women’s and children’s health care, and to enhance accuracy of birth-related data, such as mortality rate at various times during pregnancy and mortality rates of newborns and infants, the Ministry of Health and Welfare (MOHW) and its predecessor agency, Department of Health (DOH), Executive Yuan, launched a birth reporting system in 1992.
 This system called for birthing facilities to spontaneously report new births and stillbirths.
 This system was first tested in Yilan County, Taichung County and Nantou County.

 3. Implementation of the Birth Reporting System

-To fully carry out the birth reporting policy, the Ministry of Health and Welfare and its predecessor agency, Department of Health (DOH) prescribed the “birth reporting processing plan”.
-After a number of discussions with the MOI, the Child Welfare Act authority, the MOI finalized and promulgated the “birth reporting procedures” on September 13, 1994.
-On December 28 of the same year, the DOH promulgated the newly amended “birth certificate” and “stillbirth certificate”.
+To fully carry out the birth reporting policy, the former DOH prescribed the “birth reporting processing plan”.
+After a number of discussions with the Ministry of Interior (MOI), the Child Welfare Act authority, the MOI finalized and promulgated the “birth reporting procedures” on September 13, 1994.
+On December 28 of the same year, the former DOH promulgated the newly amended “birth certificate” and “stillbirth certificate”.
 In March 1995, the paper-form reporting procedures were implemented and remain in effect to now.

 4. Current Differences between Birth Reporting and Birth Registration